RESULTS OF THE FEASIBILITY STUDY OF THE PHYSIO POOL

 Background

 The Physio Pool closed in 2021 due to the breakdown of the heating system.
 It requires a large investment to reopen.
 It is owned by Health NZ and had been operated by the Trust for the last 40 years as a public swimming pool.
-The Physio Pool provided rehabilitation and recreational services for about 40,000 people a year.
+The Physio Pool provided rehabilitation and recreational services and received about 40,000 visits a year.
 Currently, Dunedin Hospital physiotherapy patients follow a hydrotherapy programme, which they can use at the pool of their choice.

 Frequently Asked Questions